This site requires Cookies enabled in your browser for login.

 email@example.com 403 220 2794

 firstname.lastname@example.org 905 525 9140 ext 20148

 Classification (e.g., "GWF Pillar 3", "CCRN", etc.)

 GWF Pillar 3

-MWF includes montane and alpine environments in the Rocky, Coast, Columbia, Mackenzie, Tombstone and Ogilvie mountains that are the major headwaters of western Canada's east, west and northward flowing rivers.
+This project is developing a user-driven mountain west observation and prediction system for snow, glaciers and hydrology in mountainous terrain.
+This includes montane and alpine environments in the Rocky, Coast, Columbia, Mackenzie and Richardson Mountains that are the major headwaters of western Canada’s east, west and north flowing rivers.

 Position, Institution, and Contact Information